vrtdev/aws-cloudfront-authorizer/doc/readme.md

 You can configure CloudFront to require that every request is [signed], with the signature being either in the URL, or in a Cookie.
-This approach looks promising, since it moves the authorization from a network location (the IP you appear to come from) to the user agent (browser) knowing a particular secret (either as URL, or as a cookie), independent of the current network situation.
+This approach looks promising, since it moves the authorisation from a network location (the IP you appear to come from) to the user agent (browser) knowing a particular secret (either as URL, or as a cookie), independent of the current network situation.

 [signed]: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html

-For our use case, we want to minimize the amount of changes to the sites that are to be protected, so using signed URLs is not an option.
+For our use case, we want to minimise the amount of changes to the sites that are to be protected, so using signed URLs is not an option.
 Cookies are a good
 candidate: they can be set once, and are automatically used by the browser, even on cross-domain access from one protected site to another (e.g.